anish911/webdesign-project-presenter/README.md

 <p>
 Drop images to images->folder.
 Sections will be built automatically by reading the images(Naming, Height, EXIF -> TITLE) from the images folder!
 Each image will generate a separate Section (ex.
 Home-page-design, Category-page-design, Single-page-design), a navigation is generated with links to each section for easy access to all the separate page designs.

-Navigation item title will be generated from image EXIF -> Title, Navigation item order based on naming order (ABC / 123)
+Navigation item title will be generated from image Properties -> Details -> Title:, Navigation item order based on naming order (ABC / 123)
 <br/>
 ------------------------------
 <br/>